-Where Can I Find the Results of CFPUA Water Tests for My Area?
+Where Can I Find the Results of Required CFPUA Water Testing for My Area?

 Results are published in the CFPUA's annual Water Quality Report.

 Where can i find the results for emerging contaminant testing?

 Both recent and historical results for unregulated emerging contaminants such as GenX, PFOA and PFOS, and 1,4-Dioxane can be found on our Emerging Contaminants page.